2025 Southern Somalia offensive: Reactions

-Though supporting Somalia with air strikes against al-Shabaab, Ethiopia, on March 17, 2025, officially stated they would not put infantry troops into Somalia.
+On 17 March 2025, Ethiopia stated they would not move infantry from Bay and Bakool Regions, where they operate as part of the AU force, to Middle Shabelle.
 On the same day, the President of Hirshabelle State, Ali Abdullahi Hussein, who recently returned to his office for a brief period, held a virtual meeting with the United States Ambassador to Somalia, Mr. Richard H. Riley where they discussed the ongoing military operations against extremist groups in Hirshabelle including al-Shabaab and the Islamic State in Somalia.

-On March 21, Somali President Hassan Sheikh Mohamud with the governor of Middle Shabelle Region, the former governor of that region, the governor of Yaaqshiid district in Mogadishu, military officers, and other officials conducted a meeting in the Adale District about accelerating the ongoing counter-terrorism operation in HirShabelle with plans on attempting to eliminate al-Shabaab from Middle Shabelle before Eid al-Fitr.
+On 21 March, Somali President Hassan Sheikh Mohamud with the governor of Middle Shabelle Region, the former governor of that region, the governor of Yaaqshiid district in Mogadishu, military officers, and other officials conducted a meeting in the Adale District about accelerating the ongoing operation in HirShabelle with plans to attempt to eliminate al-Shabaab from Middle Shabelle before Eid al-Fitr.

-On March 28, the director of the National Security and Intelligence Agency, Abdullahi Mohamed Ali Sambaloolshe, accompanied by Hirshabelle Vice President Yusuf Ahmed Hagar Dabageed, held a meeting in the Moqokori District with the traditional elders of that district, with the meeting focused on strengthening security and accelerating operations against Al-Shabaab, especially in the Middle Shabelle region where operations against Al-Shabaab are underway.
+On 28 March, the director of the National Security and Intelligence Agency, Abdullahi Mohamed Ali Sambaloolshe, accompanied by Hirshabelle Vice President Yusuf Ahmed Hagar Dabageed, held a meeting in the Moqokori District with the traditional elders of that district, with the meeting focused on strengthening security and accelerating operations against Al-Shabaab, especially in the Middle Shabelle region where operations against Al-Shabaab are underway.
 This was proceeded by former intelligence chief Fahad Yasin urged President Hassan Sheikh Mohamud to unite opposition politicians and convene a national forum to develop a unified counter-terrorism strategy.
 He stated his readiness to set aside political differences, offer advice, and demonstrate solidarity to combat terrorism.
 Fahad Yasin requested an open and unconditional forum for all parties to contribute to the country's safety, emphasizing the need for unity and putting aside divisive issues.
 On the same day, the Commander of the Somali Police Force, Brigadier General Asad Osman Abdullahi, and his deputy chaired a meeting to discuss accelerating the fight against Al-Shabaab and improving national security.
 The meeting reviewed security reports from across the country, discussing the successes and challenges in combating Al-Shabaab.
 The Commander thanked the public for their support and urged officers to act quickly on public information to counter Al-Shabaab's attacks.
-This meeting occurs as the Somali government intensifies its efforts against Al-Shabaab, particularly following recent attacks in the Middle and Lower Shabelle regions.

-On March 30, Somali President Hassan Sheikh Mohamud is calling for national unity among political leaders, including rivals, to strengthen the fight against Al-Shabaab and advance Somalia's federal system.
+On 30 March, Somali President Hassan Sheikh Mohamud is calling for national unity among political leaders, including rivals, to strengthen the fight against Al-Shabaab and advance Somalia's federal system.
 He emphasized the need for broad political consensus and inclusion in security and state-building efforts.
 This appeal comes amid tensions with federal member states and former presidents who have criticized the current administration's handling of elections, constitutional principles, and the war on Al-Shabaab.
 The call for unity follows recent military successes against Al-Shabaab but acknowledges the group's continued threat and the need for a unified counterterrorism strategy to combat the long-standing insurgency.